-How to monitor your landing page performance
+How to monitor your landing page conversions?

-There are a few key metrics that you can use to determine how well your landing page is performing.
+There are a few key landing page metrics that you can use to determine how well your landing page is performing.
 Each of these metrics is based on the behaviors of your landing page visitors and can reveal how engaging and relevant the content of your landing page is.

 A bounce rate is the percentage of people who leave your site after viewing the first landing page that is pulled up following an initial interaction.
 When a bounce rate is high, it’s usually an indication that something on the landing page is driving people away.
-This can be attributed to a number of factors: slow page loading times, a lack of relevant content, or a low incentive for visitors to remain on the site.
+This can be attributed to a number of factors: slow page loading times, a lack of relevant landing page copy and content, or a low incentive for visitors to remain on the site.

 There are a few strategies you can implement to decrease your bounce rate, and they are usually easy fixes!
 We’ll get into those in more detail down below.